Krishnendu409/pwn.college-krishnendu/Practicing piping.md

 [FLAG] pwn.college{0CNDloLG9d_zC2Ab3rJS186mH0w.QX1YTN0wSN0EzNzEzW}
 ```

-**Flag:** `pwn.college{0CNDloLG9d_zC2Ab3rJS186mH0w.QX1YTN0wSN0EzNzEzW}`
+### My solve
+Ran `/challenge/run > myflag` then `cat myflag` to read the flag.

-## What I learned
+### What I learned
-- Some programs only output the secret on stdout; redirecting is required to capture it.
+Some programs only print secret output to stdout; redirecting is required to capture it.
-- Always verify by reading the destination file.

-## References
+### References
-`bash` redirection reference.
+bash redirection reference.

 ---

-# Appending Output
+## Appending Output
-What the challenge asks: Use append-mode redirection so that two writes (one direct to file, one to stdout) combine into a single file and produce the full flag.
+What the challenge asks: Use append-mode redirection so that a direct file write and a later stdout write combine into one file to produce the full flag.

-## My solve
-I first let the program write the first half directly into `/home/hacker/the-flag` and then invoked the same program with `>> /home/hacker/the-flag` so the stdout part appended.
-Finally I `cat`ed the file to read the full flag.

-WSL terminal session:
+**Flag:** `pwn.college{wIuC1lO2ZTA1q7-1MiErnFvAJtD.QX3ATO0wSN0EzNzEzW}`

 ```wsl
 hacker@piping~appending-output:~$ /challenge/run > /home/hacker/the-flag
 [PASS] Success!
 You have satisfied all execution requirements.